White close button

 Growing your business without monitoring your competitors is a high risk.

-Closely observing your competitors’ pain points will help you understand what works and what doesn’t work for your business.
+Closely observing the customer pain points of your competitors will help you understand what works and what doesn’t work for your business.
 Observing your competitors’ social media marketing strategy, for example, will help you come up with ideas and strategies that can strengthen your market position.

 Also, monitor third-party review sites to find out what people are saying about your competitors.
 What do they like?
 What do they dislike?
 Having this information will help you decide which areas of your product or service you need to focus on.